clue1ess/xv6/explanation/explanation_xv6.md

 start:

 1. Disable all interrupts
     When interrupt occurs i.e. knocking on INTR pin of processor, it will switch the execution to handler if interrupt bit in flag registor is set to 1.
-What we want is no disturbance until we set kernel and interrupt handlers, though BIOS has setup its own handlers, we want reinitialize the system completely.
+What we want is no disturbance until we set kernel and interrupt handlers, as BIOS has setup its own handlers, it is no longer appropriate or safe to handle interrupts from hardware devices.
+We want to reinitialize the system completely.
 So, cli instruction will set interrupt bit to 0 in flag registor.
 2. Load all segments and set them to 0.
     Initially, we want flat address space.
 So, va = pa.
     Why?